This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An x-ray, CT, or MRI may be used to monitor the tumor.
 The pictures may also show missing bone or extra bone caused by the tumor.
 You may be given contrast liquid to help your bones show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious damage.
 Tell the healthcare provider if you have any metal in or on your body.

-- A bone scan may be used to check your bones.
+- A bone scan , or PET scan, may be used to check your bones.
 You will be given a liquid called a tracer.
 The tracer helps problems in the bones show up better in the scan.
 You may need more than one bone scan to check the tumor's growth over time.

 - Blood tests may be used to check for chemicals called tumor markers that are released by the tumor.
 The tests may also show if you have large amounts of calcium in your blood.
 Bone cancer can cause the bone to dissolve and release stored calcium.